inflowlab/Walia/README.md

 # Walia Project

-A monorepo containing both TypeScript and Move components for the Walia project.
+A monorepo containing both Walrus MCP and Move components for the Walia project.

 ## Repository Structure